 Eligible dependents, as defined by the plan, include the spouse and dependent children up to age 26 for medical, dental and vision plans.
 If a dependent becomes medically disabled prior to the age of ineligibility, he/she may continue as a dependent with medical certification.
 A marriage license, birth certificate, or other document establishing a dependent relationship is required as a condition of dependent coverage.
-It is the employee's responsibility to notify the Third Party Benefits Administrator of any changes, which may affect a dependent's eligibility.
+It is the employee's responsibility to notify the Third-Party Benefits Administrator of any changes, which may affect a dependent's eligibility by calling 1-844-587-4236.